-One of the principal outcomes of the International Laudato Si’ Conference that was co-organized by the Catholic Youth Network for Environmental Sustainability in Africa and three other Partners on July 15th-16th at the UN Office at Nairobi, was the establishment of the Laudato Si’ Generation of young people caring for our common home.
+One of the principal outcomes of the International Laudato Si’ Conference that was co-organized by the Catholic Youth Network for Environmental Sustainability in Africa and three other Partners on July 15th-16th at the UN Office at Nairobi, was the establishment of the Laudato Si’ Generation of young people in Africa caring for our common home.
 Since then, several young people have reached out about what they can do in their small ways to accelerate the “Laudatosization” of young people especially in Africa.
 This article outlines five ways to live Laudato Si especially during the Season of Creation (September 1 – October 4).

 - Internalize Laudato Si’: The encyclical letter Laudato Si’ is richly endowed with information about what is happening to our common home and how we can take proactive action to alter/reverse the trajectory of this calamity.
 It fuses catholic social teaching principles especially on care of creation and preferential option for the poor with scientific knowledge/facts, and a deep appreciation of indigenous knowledge.
 Download the English or French versions and study the 246 paragraphs.
 Highlight words/phrases/sentences/paragraphs that strike you the most or resonate with you best!